VeronicaLourens/portfolio-1/README.md

    * Lighthouse testing
       * Performance Score

-        The initial scores were 73% on the home page, 87% on the gallery page and 92% on the contact page due to the render-blocking resources found such as cumulative layout shift, largest contentful paint, large size of images, large size of css file and images were not set an explicit width and height.
+        The initial scores were between 73% - 92% due to the render-blocking resources found such as cumulative layout shift and largest contentful paint.

       * To improve the performance score

-        * Compressed and converted all of images to jpg format and replaced all images on three pages.
+        * Replaced all images with compressed ones.
-        * Created a new media css file and placed the media query css code to a separate media css file.
+        * Rearranged the code to a separate media css file.
         * Deleted empty spaces both on html and css file.

       * Accessibility Score

-        The initial accessibility scores were between 92% - 96% due to the  background and foreground contrast ratio issues.
-The font size was set to less than 12px.
-The heading element on the gallery page was not in sequentially descending order.
+        The initial scores were between 92% - 96% due to some minor issues that the background and foreground contrast, the font size for small screens, and the headings' order.

       * To improve the accessibility score

-        * Changed the background color of “commitment list” on the home page to darker blue background for better contrast with the text color.
+        * Changed the background color of “commitment list” for better contrast with the text color.
-        * Increased the font-size on the media query styling to ensure the readability on small screens.
+        * Increased the font-size to ensure the readability on small screens.
-        * Added an section with a h3 heading to the gallery page in order to make the headings in a sequentially descending order.
+        * Added a h3 heading to the gallery page to make the headings in a sequentially descending order.
         * Adjusted the header element to avoid the elements overlapping on small screens.

-    * Best Practices Score

-      The initial score was 98% for all of the three pages.
-There was no major issues.
-The score went up to 100% during improvements made on other parts of testing.

     * SEO Score

-      SEO was initially 97% on all three pages due to the typo on the HTML footer element.
-I corrected the typo on the social media links “noopenner” to “noopener”.
-The score was improved to 100%.
+      SEO scores were initially 97% on all pages due to the typo on the footer element.
+Corrected the typo on the social media links “noopenner” to “noopener”.

 [Back to Top](#super-cars)

 ### Limitation

-* The contact details on the page such as address, phone number and email address cannot be actually used due to they are created only for display purpose with no actual functions.
+* The contact details on the page such as address, phone number and email address cannot be actually used becuase they are created only for display purpose with no actual functions.

 * The contact form on the Contact page cannot be stored any data and sent actual messages because there is no actual functionality of the form.